Is your financial data telling the whole truth?

 Step 1: Gather Financial Records

-Before you begin, you need all the necessary documents in one place.
+Before you begin, collect all necessary documents in one place.

-Think of it like assembling a puzzle, missing even a single piece can confuse.
+Think of it like assembling a puzzle.
+Missing even a single piece can be confusing.

 These are the key documents to keep with you: